Charlie Murphy (singer-songwriter): Solo career

 Murphy began touring as a folk musician in the mid-1970s.
 In 1978, he was featured on the compilation album Walls to Roses – Songs For Changing Men, which was unique at the time for featuring music by both gay and straight musicians.
 Murphy's album Catch the Fire (1981), released on the Good Fairy Productions label, contained the original version of "Burning Times", later covered by Christy Moore and Roy Bailey.
 The album is notable for addressing LGBT issues and pagan spirituality within its lyrics.
 The song "Burning Times" concerns the persecution of women accused of witchcraft in the Middle Ages and early modern periods.
 Its chorus mentions several pagan female deities: Isis, Astarte, Diana, Hecate, Demeter, Kali...
 Inanna.
 It also mentions that nine million women died, ...in this holocaust against the nature people.

 The other key song, "Gay Spirit", expresses the frustration of growing up gay within a prejudiced society: When we were born they tried to put us in a cage, and tell our bodies what to feel, we have chosen to feel all the truth, that our bodies do reveal....
 The chorus is a rousing burst of optimism: There's a gay spirit singing in our hearts, leading us through these troubled times, There's a gay spirit moving 'round this land, calling us to a time of open love.

-Rumours of the Big Wave
+Rumors of the Big Wave

 In 1979, Murphy met cellist and future creative partner Jami Sieber.
-They worked together as a folk duo for five years, and then started the band Rumours of the Big Wave in the late 1980s.
+They worked together as a folk duo for five years, and then started the band Rumors of the Big Wave in the late 1980s.
 They recorded two albums, Secret Language (1989), and Burning Times (1992).
 In 1994, they performed during "In A New Light '94", a prime time special on AIDS that was hosted by Barbara Walters.